Mira (2022 film)

-Mira (Мира) is a 2022 Russian science-fiction disaster film directed by Dmitry Kiselyov about family values and love for one's family and friends.
+Mira (Мира) is a 2022 Russian science-fiction disaster film directed by Dmitry Kiselyov about a fictional asteroid impact on the city of Vladivostok and an astronaut father's subsequent attempts to locate and save his family while on board a space station.
+The film emphasizes family values and love for one's family and friends.
 It stars Veronika Ustimova and Anatoliy Beliy.

 It was theatrically released on December 22, 2022.
-In Russia, the film was released on the night of December 18, 2022, as promoted by First channel.
+In Russia, the film was released on the night of December 18, 2022, as promoted by Channel One.